 - Numerous preparations are available over the counter.

-- Replens MD® is the most common vaginal moisturiser used; it should be used as one application (2.5 g) three times per week for an initial period of three months.
+- Typical use might be one application (2.5 g) three times per week for an initial period of three months.
 It can be continued longer term if it is beneficial.
 It can be used more or less frequently, depending on the severity of the woman's dryness.
 It is safe to use daily.

 - These should be used regularly rather than during sexual intercourse.

-- NB: Vaseline® can break down the latex in condoms so is not recommended for women whose partners are using condoms.
+- NB: Vaseline® is not recommended.
+It can break down the latex in condoms or damage sex toys.

 Topical and systemic oestrogens are the most efficacious treatments for atrophic vaginitis.